 In terms of international business activities, as of 2012, the industry had:

-- invested assets worth $597 billion, or 52 %of its total, outside of Canada on behalf of its policy holders
+- invested assets worth $597 billion, or roughly half of its total, outside of Canada on behalf of its policy holders

-- generated $56.3 billion, or 44% of its total premiums from outside of Canada
+- generated more than $48 billion, or 40% of its total premiums from outside of Canada

-- more than 45 million clients outside Canada to whom it provides financial protection through life and health insurance policies & annuity contracts
+- about 45 million clients outside Canada to whom it provides financial protection through life and health insurance policies and annuity contracts

 - a presence in over 20 countries around the globe including: